CGATOxford/UMI-tools/README.rst

 Tools for dealing with Unique Molecular Identifiers
 ====================================================

 This repository contains tools for dealing with Unique Molecular Identifiers (UMIs)/Random Molecular Tags (RMTs).
-Currently there are three tools:
+Currently there are five tools

 * extract:
    **Flexible removal of UMI sequences from fastq reads.**
       UMIs are removed and appended to the read name.
 Any other barcode, for example a library barcode, is left on the read.

+* group:
+   **Groups PCR duplicates using the same methods available through `dedup`.**
+      This is useful when you want to manually interrogate the PCR duplicates

 * dedup:
    **Removes PCR duplicates.**
       Implements a number of different UMI deduplication schemes.
-The recommended method is `directional`.
+The recommended method is `directional`

-* group:
+* count:
-   **Groups PCR duplicates using the same methods available through `dedup`.**
-      This is useful when you want to interrogate the PCR duplicates
+   **Counts the number of reads per-gene**
+      May only be used where you have either aligned to a transcriptome or identified the gene assignment for each read

+The group, dedup and count commands may be considered different levels of the same analysis; a count command can always be converted to a dedup or group command if you want to manually interrogate the grouping and deduplication steps.
+Similarly, a dedup command can be converted to a group command.

 See `QUICK_START.md <QUICK_START.md>`_ for a quick tutorial on the most common usage pattern.